ghnail/rhood/README.md

 http://www.youtube.com/watch?v=UU5wFUqoBbk

-You can also edit file
-rhood/conf.go, and replace line

-`"controlBoxPublicAddress": "localhost:2000",`

-with your IP address:

-`"controlBoxPublicAddress": "192.168.1.189:2000",`

-And try it from your LAN.

 ## 3.6.
 Ansible delivery

 You may want to deploy application on the separate box.
-You can build application, copy binary, templates, configs and web static files to the box, and configure Nginx by yourself.
+You can build application, copy binary, templates and web static files to the box, and configure Nginx by yourself.
 But it can be done automatically with Ansible scripting.

 The script will prepare environment, get github sources, build the application,